alteredco/blog/_posts/2019-02-22-Scouting-Javascript-Classes.md

 ### Class Constructor

 Our Sailor Moon object literal is all well and good, but imagine my astonishment on learning there were four other magical Sailor Scouts!
 There must be a quicker way to build our Sailor Senshi team than writing out the same object literal keys every time a new one magically makeups!
-Thanks to ES2015, yes there is!
-Classes in JavaScript are lovely syntatical sugar waving a moon crescent wand over object creation and inheritance issues.
+Thanks to ES2015, yes there is! **_Classes_** in JavaScript are lovely syntatical sugar waving a moon crescent wand over object creation and inheritance issues.

-With class, we can make a Sailor Scout blueprint and churn out four, five, even nine scouts with a few lines of code.
-Moon Cosmic Dream Action!
+With **_class_**, we can make a Sailor Scout blueprint and churn out four, five, even nine scouts with a few lines of code. **Moon Cosmic Dream Action!**

 ![Outer Sailor Scouts](https://i.ibb.co/NpWmxV3/Outer-Senshi.jpg#feature)

-Let's start with declaring our class.
-Notice the name of the class is capitalized.
+Let's start with declaring our **_class_**.
+Notice the name of the **_class_** is capitalized.
 This is common convention.
-Inside of our class, we will add a **_constructor_** method.
-The constructor is like a factory that will make all of the property values we request as _parameters_ we place in the _()_.
+Inside of our **_class_**, we will add a **_constructor_** method.
+The _constructor_ is like a factory that will make all of the property values we request.
+We request these _parameters_ by placing them in the _()_.
 So, what do you think a sailor scout needs?

-    class SailorScout = {
+    class SailorScout {
       constructor(scoutName, humanName, birthday, element, favoriteColor, favoriteFood, strength, weakness) {
       }
     }

-So we have our constructor and request list.
-Let's place some object _properties_ in the _constructor_ and link them to our requests or _parameters_.
+So we have our _constructor_ and request list (_parameters_).
+Let's place some object _properties_ in the _constructor_ and link them to our _parameters_.

 We need to use dot notation and the keyword **_this_**.
 In this case **_this_** refers to the object being created.
-It is linked to a property using dot notatation and set equal to a parameter (value).
+It is linked to a _property_ using dot notatation and set equal to a _parameter_.

-    class SailorScout = {
+    class SailorScout {
       constructor(scoutName, humanName, birthday, element, favoriteColor, strength, weakness) {
         this.scoutName = scoutName;
         this.humanName = humanName;